Fast food and counter workers

 Save Image

 Data on higher education choices for Fast food and counter workers from The Department of Education and Census Bureau.
-The most common major for Fast food and counter workers is Business but the most specialized major according to RCA in 2021 were Communication Technologies.
+The most common major for Fast food and counter workers is Business but the most specialized major according to RCA in 2024 were Visual & Performing Arts.

 Majors